Stifling defense propels Bluejays to victory over Warriors

-WAHOO- It was another tough offensive performance when the Class C1 No. 9 Wahoo Football Team took on Class C1 No. 2 Ashland-Greenwood in their home opener on Sept.
-2. The Warriors who were down several starters across the board only had 97 yards of offense in a 20-0 loss to the Bluejays.
+WAHOO – In a game that was won in the trenches, the Class C-1 No. 3 Ashland-Greenwood football team knocked off Class C-1 No. 9 Wahoo 20-0 on the road on Sept.
+2. The Bluejays defense was spectacular all night, holding the Warriors to just 97 yards of total offense.

-“I think our defense played as well as they could of tonight with what we were playing with,” Wahoo Head Coach Chad Fox said.
-“Offensively, we got to be able to sustain drives.
-We weren’t able to do it and we were not consistent.
-For most of the night, we struggled to block up front and we just have to get better if we want to turn this thing around.”
+“Our team was able to grind out a victory over a very tough Wahoo team by staying focused and trusting each other throughout the game,” A-G Head Coach Ryan Thompson said.
+“We didn’t play as clean of a game as we wanted to, but credit our players for getting the job done.
+They earned this win together.”

-Early on in the first, Nathan Upton created a spark for A-G with a run of 44 yards down to the 10 yard line.
+Early on in the first quarter, Nathan Upton created a spark for A-G with a run of 44 yards down to the 10 yard line.
 A few plays later, Logan Sobota capped off the drive with a two yard touchdown run that made it 6-0.

 People are also reading…